livjab/DS-Unit-3-Sprint-1-Software-Engineering/sprint_challenge_31.md

   improve this situation?

 Answer both of these questions (baseline ~5 sentences) here in text.
+#### answers
+- The most important part of a code review is to make sure the code is readable, reproducable, and functional.
+Most code is read more often than it is written, so understanding what the code is trying to accomplish should be the top priority.

+- Using containers helps to seclude the code you are working on from other code.
+It creates a smaller environment to write and test code that is separate from everything else.

 ### Part 8 - Turn it in!